linda-seiter/cmsc-115/week1_lab/README.md

 </tr>
 </table>

 1. Click on `JavaFacts.java`, then click the run button to view the output.
-Notice the program does not produce the expected output.
+Notice the actual output produced by the program does not match the expected output.
 2. Click on the Junit class `JavaFactsTest.java`, then click the run button to run the test.
 The red bar indicates the test failed.

 ![task 2 test fails](images/test2_failed.png)